jamest-ultra/notes/testing/importer/inventory-importing.md

 ## Mapping image

-After the import you'll need to run the job on [[aws-Terminal-Tutorial]]
+After the import you'll need to run the job on [[navigating-aws-enviroments]]

 #### Areas to cover: